tanmaypardeshi/tanmaypardeshi/README.md

 <h1 align="center">
-    Hey there, I am Tanmay Pardeshi
+   👋 Hey there, I am Tanmay Pardeshi
 </h1>

-I am currently pursuing my Bachelor's in Engineering in Information Technology from Pune Institute of Computer Technology.
+I have a Bacherlor's Degree in IT Engineering and I am currently a Software Engineer at Avaya.
 I have profound interest in all fields of Computer Science and Technology.
 My core domains involve Software and Web Development, Cloud Computing and Devops.
-I am also exploring the areas of Machine Learning and Deep learning currently.
 <hr>

 <div align="center">